1- Is it really non-toxic? Unicone Art uncured resin isn’t toxic, it is hazardous and it may give you an allergic reaction but it is not toxic.

 The easiest way to estimate your silicone requirements (by volume) is to place the model in the chosen container and pour water up and over the model.
 The amount of water used will be the same amount of silicone you will need.
 Be careful to remove all water and thoroughly dry all parts before pouring the silicone.

-The silicone kit contains approximately 23.5 cubic inches to pounds.
+The 4lb silicone kit contains approximately 23.5 cubic inches to pounds.

 Humidity and room temperature may affect your cure as well.

-And of course mixing fully and proper measurement ratio by volume.
+And of course mixing fully and properly measuring ratio by weight.